Introduction to IoT Using Arduino Training Course

 - Understand how Arduino works.

-- Dig deep into the main components and functionalities of Arduino.
+- Gain a deep understanding of the main components and functionalities of Arduino.

 - Program the Arduino without using the Arduino IDE.